MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-sample-and-split.md

 ### Examples of operations with the Split Data module

 Suppose you imported a very large dataset from a CSV file that contains customer demographics.
-You want to create different models for customers in different countries, so you decide to split the data by using the value of the column **Country/Region**, .
+You want to create different models for customers in different countries, so you decide to split the data by using the value of the column `Country-Region`.

-1. Add the  [Split Data](split-data.md) module, and specify an expression on the **Country/Region**.
+1. Add the  [Split Data](split-data.md) module, and specify an expression on the `Country-Region` field.
 2. The remainder of the data is available on the secondary output.
 Add another instance of [Split Data](split-data.md) module.
 3. Repeat, specifying a different country in the expression each time.